 Sheriff Zach Scott

-Sheriff Scott is the recipient of numerous awards ranging from Buckeye State Sheriff's Deputy of the Year, Crime Stoppers Officer of the year, Medals of Valor from the Buckeye State Sheriff's Association, Medal of Valor from the National Sheriff's Association, Medal of Honor, Distinguished Service Award, Purple Heart, Commendations, and Merits.
+Sheriff Scott is the recipient of numerous awards ranging from Buckeye State Sheriff's Deputy of the Year, Two-Time Crime Stoppers Officer of the Year, Medals of Valor from the Buckeye State Sheriff's Association, Medal of Valor from the National Sheriff's Association, Medal of Honor, Distinguished Service Award, Purple Heart, Commendations and Merits.
 Sheriff Scott has always been conscious of giving back to the community from which he has benefited.
-He sits on the advisory board to the Franklin University College of Health and Public Administration and on the advisory board for Children's Hospital Center for Family Safety and Healing.
-Sheriff Scott has been involved in many community initiatives.
-He is initiating the first program in the Country to educate 7th graders about the dangers of Human Trafficking, the first Seniors in Law Enforcement Together Program in Franklin County and Graduated the First Citizens Academy Class for the Franklin County Sheriff's Office.
+He sits on the Franklin University Criminal Justice Advisory Board and the Board of Directors for Nationwide Children's Hospital Center for Family Safety and Healing.

-Sheriff Scott's vast work experience and commitment to leadership both on the street, in the class room, in the court room, and in the Office of Sheriff has prepared him to handle the numerous challenges that confront today's leaders in law-enforcement.
-If your organization would like to meet Sheriff Scott and hear what he has to say, invite him to your professional, civic or business organization meeting, you can do so by contacting him at 220-4500.
+Sheriff Scott's vast work experience and commitment to leadership both on the street, in the classroom, in the court room and in the Office of Sheriff have prepared him to handle the numerous challenges that confront today's leaders in law enforcement.